erikberglund/Scripts/snippets/macos_hardware.md

-# OS X Snippets: Hardware
+# macOS Snippets: Hardware

-The following snippets are used to extract hardware information from a running OS X system.
+The following snippets are used to extract hardware information from a running macOS system.

 ## Index